bpcancode/DAA_Labs/README.md

 # DAA_Labs
-this is for the lab activities of design and analysis of algorithm
+this is for the lab of design and analysis of algorithm